 Weight Control

 The process of setting a budget, tracking the design verse the budget and then verifying the actual weight with one or more tests.
 Corrective action is initiated by the Weight Control Lead when design or actuals vary compare to the budget.

+For a unit in service (not a new build) it is the process of setting the datum (a starting point that is known by measurement or as a target), tracking changes, assessing whether they are significant enough to require action or change of the datum and confirming them with one or more measurement tests.

 Weight Management

-A passive version of Weight Control, where in the Project Engineer or Manager initiates corrective action, if any action is taken all.
+A passive version of Weight Control, where the Project Engineer or Manager, or the Marine Technical Authority of the unit initiates corrective action, if any action is taken all.

+Weight Control Engineer

+The person responsible for the record and tracking of onboard weights.
+On the vessel in operation the role may be given to a crew member so that weight changes are immediately observed and tracked with awareness of the purpose of the exercise.

+Weight Change

+Every item that is not part of the weight budget (defined at the design and construction stages) or that is not part of the datum weight.
+To be identified by a descriptive name, weight and position onboard the unit in three coordinates in the vessel’s reference system.

 Abbreviations and Acronyms